RouninMedia/ashiva-changelog/README.md

  - Developed New Scaffold for EtherPhysics.net, using New PageManifest References
  - Incorporated `concho()` statements into New Scaffold
  - Improved `concho()`: enabled conditions using Boolean FALSE and introduced a parameter enabling backticks around operators to be replaced with spaces
+ - In the process of developing New Scaffold for EtherPhysics.net, extended, expanded and improved New PageManifest
  - Created `link rel-danis3hmodule` to reference the DaNIS3H Modules present on each page
  - Added `link rel-danis3hmodule`, `link rel-ashiva-pagemanifest` and `link rel-ashiva-sitemanifest` to New Scaffold
  - Added **title folder** to module folders (`/modulename/#%20Module%Name/`) in which to store `modulename-package.json`